psychemedia/island-storynotes/godshill_to_do.md

  “ THE BISHOP’S ACRE ”
 around which such a halo of mystery has grown, must now be con- sidered.
 This plot of ground at the foot of the Down stands on the north side of St. Boniface Road, just outside the parish boundaries, and before Ventnor, in 1867, was constituted a separate Urban Authority, formed a part of the Newchurch parish.
 Several interesting stories have arisen in connection with it.
 The earliest I can find is the following :
 ” There are few places of antiquity but wj||^t have some extraordinary stories told of them.
-Among those circulate in this neighbourhood is the following A gentleman mistaking his road during a heavy snow, and descending, in consequence of it, the steep down of St. Boniface, on horseback, he was so affected by the danger he was in, that he vowed if ever he reached the bottom of the hill in safety, he would, as a memento of the kindness of Providence, purchase the land, and present it toihe church of Shanklin.”t
+Among those circulate in this neighbourhood is the following A gentleman mistaking his road during a heavy snow, and descending, in consequence of it, the steep down of St. Boniface, on horseback, he was so affected by the danger he was in, that he vowed if ever he reached the bottom of the hill in safety, he would, as a memento of the kindness of Providence, purchase the land, and present it toihe church of Shanklin.”
 Albin, five years later, repeats this version, and further says that :
-''It needs only to be added that a small parcel of land, containing about an acre, was given to the living in this situation, and, as supposed, in consequence of that vow.”2
+"It needs only to be added that a small parcel of land, containing about an acre, was given to the living in this situation, and, as supposed, in consequence of that vow.”2

 1 Hassell, Tour to /.
 JV,, vol. ii, pp. x-a.
 3 Albin, ffist. of I, p.
 494

 The story, as related by Adams, varies the particulars :
-“ Good St. Boniface, during a very stormy night, having missed his path, found himself descending this steep,—not a very pleasant expedition on horse* back,—and thereupon vowed that if he reached the bottom in safety, he would purchase the land where he alighted, and endow with it the Church of Shanktin.
-He did descend in safety, and he piously kept his vow ; —the land is known in remembrance thereof as the * Bishop’s Acre.* ** l
+“ Good St. Boniface, during a very stormy night, having missed his path, found himself descending this steep,—not a very pleasant expedition on horse* back,—and thereupon vowed that if he reached the bottom in safety, he would purchase the land where he alighted, and endow with it the Church of Shanklin.
+He did descend in safety, and he piously kept his vow ; —the land is known in remembrance thereof as the "Bishop’s Acre." ** l
 The tradition, as related by Canon Venables is :
 **
 That a certain bishop who, riding over the Downs, lost his way in a thick mist, and to his horror found himself on the brink of the precipitous face